premchandrasingh/webpack-tutorial/course-content.md

 ## Asset Modules
    - 9 - Introduction to Asset Modules
+        ##### Four types of Asset Modules
+         - asset/resource   --> Create files into output directory.
+Example - large font file or large image
+         - asset/inline   --> Into the bundle as a data URI, not as seperate file.
+Example svg files & other small files etc
+         - asset   --> Combinatio of above.
+Automatically chooses based on size ( 8kb - configurable)
+         - asset/source --> Import as it is.
+Example - if u want to import .txt file as is.
    - 10 - Handling Images With Webpack
    - 11 - What is publicPath?
    - 12 - Asset/inline Module Type